Tools

 Sanitizers

-Compiler toolchains such as GNU or LLVM provide sanitizers (runtime advanced diagnostics) for the C and C++ compilers.
+Compiler toolchains such as GCC or LLVM provide sanitizers (runtime advanced diagnostics) for the C and C++ compilers.
 On Clang or GCC based compilers, you would use -fsanitize=address to check for memory leaks.
-There are more sanitizer available for undefined behavior, race condition, or uninitialized memory usage.
-Check this document for more details.
+There are more sanitizer available: for the detection of undefined behavior, race condition or uninitialized memory usage.
+Do not hesitate to read the Clang address and memory sanitizer documentation.

 ldd and nm